Master Cloud Services Agreement

 - “Intellectual Property Rights” means all worldwide intellectual property rights available under applicable laws including without limitation rights with respect to patents, copyrights, moral rights, trademarks, trade secrets, know-how, and databases.

-- “Order Form” means an order form, online order (including click-thru setup of any Databricks Services) or similar agreement, including any exhibits, attachments or Schedules referenced therein or attached thereto, for the provision of Databricks Services, entered into by the parties, incorporated by reference into, and governed by, the Agreement.
+- “Order Form” means an order form, online order (including click-thru setup of any Databricks Services) or similar agreement for the provision of Databricks Services, entered into by the parties, incorporated by reference into, and governed by, the Agreement.

 - “Schedule” means any of the schedules referenced herein or otherwise set forth on an Order Form.

 - Confidential Information.
 “Confidential Information” means any business or technical information disclosed by either party to the other that is designated as confidential at the time of disclosure or that, under the circumstances, a person exercising reasonable business judgment would understand to be confidential or proprietary.
-Without limiting the foregoing, all non-public elements of the Databricks Services are considered to be Databricks’ Confidential Information, and the terms of the Agreement, any information that either party derives relating to the conduct or performance of the other party’s personnel, services or systems, and any information that either party conveys to the other party concerning data security measures, incidents, or findings constitute Confidential Information of both parties.
-Confidential Information will not include information that the receiving party can demonstrate (a) is or becomes publicly known through no fault of the receiving party; (b) is, when it is supplied, already known to whoever it is disclosed to in circumstances in which they are not prevented from disclosing it to others; (c) is independently obtained by whoever it is disclosed to in circumstances in which they are not prevented from disclosing it to others; or (d) was independently developed by the receiving party without use of or reference to the Confidential Information.
+Without limiting the foregoing, all non-public elements of the Databricks Services are Databricks’ Confidential Information, Customer Content is Customer’s Confidential Information, and the terms of the Agreement and any information that either party conveys to the other party concerning data security measures, incidents, or findings constitute Confidential Information of both parties.
+Confidential Information will not include information that the receiving party can demonstrate (a) is or becomes publicly known through no fault of the receiving party, (b) is, when it is supplied, already known to whoever it is disclosed to in circumstances in which they are not prevented from disclosing it to others, (c) is independently obtained by whoever it is disclosed to in circumstances in which they are not prevented from disclosing it to others or (d) was independently developed by the receiving party without use of or reference to the Confidential Information.

 - Equitable Relief.
 Each party acknowledges and agrees that the other party may be irreparably harmed in the event that such party breaches Section 2.2 (Confidentiality), and that monetary damages alone cannot fully compensate the non-breaching party for such harm.
 Accordingly, each party hereto hereby agrees that the non-breaching party will be entitled to seek injunctive relief to prevent or stop such breach, and to obtain specific enforcement thereof.
 Any such equitable remedies obtained will be in addition to, and not foreclose, any other remedies that may be available.